ruricolist/vernacular/README.md

 This is local in extent, but it supports all the same options as `vernacular:import`.

-The `binding` clause of an import form actually supports a DSL for specifying import sets, loosely based on [R6RS][r6rs-imports].
+The `binding` clause of an import form is actually a DSL for import sets, loosely based on [R6RS][r6rs-imports].

 A list of names is just a list of imports: